 With this, we also saw a lot of other things too.

 The silencer and the canister appear to be a bit larger than the current one.
-Also, we can notice a faux carbon fiber finish and a belly pan.
-The color combination, LED tail lights, clip-on handlebars, and other details remain the same.
+Also, we can notice a faux carbon fibre finish and a belly pan.
+The colour combination, LED tail lights, clip-on handlebars, and other details remain the same.

 The Bajaj Pulsar 150 sources power from a 149.5cc air-cooled engine.
 The engine is capable of producing 14 BHP of max. power and 13.4 Nm of peak torque.
 The engine comes mated to a 5-speed gearbox.
 It recently got a rear disc brake variant in the lineup.

 It gets a telescopic front fork suspension and a 5-step adjustable gas-charged rear shock absorbers.
 The mileage approximated on the Pulsar 150 is around 43 kmpl, which is average for a 150cc bike.

 As of now, it competes with the likes of Honda CB Unicorn, Hero Glamour and Yamaha SZ-R. All these bikes are commuter bikes but are good looking and come with considerable power figures.

 - Readers Rating